web-platform-dx/developer-research/mdn-short-surveys/2025-04-16-tc39-proposals/README.md

 | Use case: Testing | 1 |
 | Use case: Clean-up after function execution (close files, database connections, etc.) | 1 |

+#### Overall sentiment about Decorators

-**Free-form responses which mentioned Decorators, irrespective of the respondent's top choice**
+Here are the main sentiments and reasons for these sentiments which emerged from free-form responses that mention Decorators, irrespective of the respondent's top choice: